pcarbo/kyoto/README.md

 multi-marker models for identifying genetic variants correlated with a quantitative trait.
-LMMs and multi-marker mapping methods have been used to map genetic loci that contribute to risk of complex human diseases, but here we instead demonstrate the use of these methods for mapping quantitative trait loci (QTLs) in mice.
-Specifically, we work with data from an "advanced intercross" of inbred lab strains.
+LMMs and multi-marker mapping methods have been used to map genetic loci that contribute to risk of complex human diseases.
+But here I demonstrate the the use of these methods for mapping quantitative trait loci (QTLs) in mice.
+Specifically, we will work with data from an "advanced intercross" of inbred lab strains.
 In this module, our goal is to develop a better appreciation for the features of LMMs and multi-marker methods, when and why these approaches might be useful, and how to correctly interpret the results.
-The focus is on cultivating a better understanding of these methods by example; we will not explore the mathematical foundations of these methods, at least not in any detail.
+The focus is on cultivating a better understanding of these methods by example; in the lecture we will explore the mathematical foundations of these methods.

+An advanced intercross population has several features that make it well-suited for exploring data analysis procedures for genetic association studies:

+1. The patterns of linkage disequilibrium are more predictable than in humans;

+2. All the alleles are common

+3. The environment is better controlled, so environmental conditions are expected to play a smaller role in complex traits than in humans;
+and

-An advanced intercross population has several features that make it well-suited for exploring data analysis procedures for genetic association studies: (1) the patterns of linkage disequilibrium are more predictable than in humans; (2) all the alleles are common; (3) the environment is better controlled, so environmental conditions are expected to play a smaller role in complex traits than in humans; and (4) we can trace each allele to one of the two inbred founders.
-As a result of (4), imputation of missing genotypes (and haplotypes) is more straightforward, we can determine whether the alleles from any two individuals at a given locus are identical-by-descent (IBD); in human studies, this is not possible (except under specific circumstances).
+4. We can trace each allele to one of the two inbred founders.

+As a result of 4, imputing missing genotypes is straightforward.
+Also, we can determine whether the alleles from any two individuals at a given locus are identical-by-descent (IBD); in human studies, this is usually not possible, or not so straightforward.

 ![Transmission of alleles in F2 cross.](figures/intercross.gif)
 **Illustration of the transmission of alleles in an F2 intercross.**